GoobyFRS/GoobyDesk/README.md

 ## What is GoobyDesk

 GoobyDesk is a Python3, Flask-based web application.
 Leverages Cloudflare Turnstile for Anti-Spam/Brute force protection.
+It has support for multiple technicians.
+It can send and receive email replies as well as send notifications to Slack and Discord!
+Accepts incoming webhooks from Tailscale and Uptime-Kuma!

 Mobile-friendly landing page with lightweight ticket submission.